ginobilinie/codeBook/README.md

 33. divide.cpp: note for the overflow case.
 Also, this is a while-loop method and it costs too much time.

+34. divide_faster.cpp: same problem as 33, but much faster algorithm with left move operator.
+I first find the possible largest number of times that the divisor can be left move operated.
+Then we minus the largest left moved divisors, folled by the second largest if possible.
+Note for the overflow case.

 # old
 for fun, forever